Filing Your Return -> Stocks, Bonds etc. -> Donations tax credit -> Election to designate proceeds of donated capital property

 See also- Deferral of capital gains by utilizing the capital gain reserve

-- IT-288R2 Gifts of Capital Property to a Charity and Others from Canada Revenue Agency
+- IT-288R2 (Archived) Gifts of Capital Property to a Charity and Others from Canada Revenue Agency

 Tax Tip: This election can help reduce capital gains for which you cannot get a donation deduction or tax credit.